mrosseel/vast-automation/README.md

 * init.py : directory settings, processing settings
 * do_muniwin.py : start all
-* do_charts.py : only do charts
+* do_charts.py : plots of lightcurve and phase diagrams
+* do_field_charts.py : plot the reference frame + circles around stars of interest
 * do_upsilon.py : only do machine learning detection
+* do_aavso_report: write files in the AAVSO Extended Format
 * do_profile.py : do performance profiling on the app (not sure if working)

 ## Jupyter lab usage

-The docker image also exposes a Jupyter lab instance on port 8888 Password is 'muni'
+The docker image also exposes a Jupyter lab instance on port 8888.
+_Password is 'muni'_

 ## Other